EFT strings and dualities in 4d $\mathcal{N}=1$: Other string theory constructions

 As commented above, when the $C_a\simeq \mathbb{T}^2$ becomes small, D3 branes wrapping such curve are dual to the fundamental type IIB string.
 This allows us to extend the perturbative regime through the following duality frames, represented in Figure \ref{f.IIB 2-IIB}: \begin{itemize} \item For $s^a\to\infty$ we follow the EFT string flow of the above wrapped D3-brane, which becomes a fundamental Type IIB string and sets the species scale in this perturbative regime (red region in Figure \ref{f.IIB 2-IIB}, with $s^a\equiv s^2$).
 This region is therefore described by \textbf{weakly coupled, large volume type IIB on an elliptically fibered orientifold $\mathbb{T}^2\hookrightarrow X'\to D^a$}, with O5-planes (not wrapping the $\mathbb{T}^2$ fiber) rather than O7.
 Since the string mass is controlled by $l_a$, we find the following map:

-with $\phi'$ the new type \textit{4d} IIB dilaton and ${s^a}'$ a new saxion measuring the volume in \textit{string units} of the new elliptic curve $\mathbb{E}\simeq C_a'\simeq \mathbb{T}^2$, which now is part of the base $X'$.
+with $\phi_{\rm IIB,4}$ the new type \textit{4d} IIB dilaton and ${s^a}'$ a new saxion measuring the volume in \textit{string units} of the new elliptic curve $\mathbb{E}\simeq C_a'\simeq \mathbb{T}^2$, which now is part of the base $X'$.
+The above correspondence is obtained by identifying the wrapped D3 brane with the dual fundamental type IIB string, and the D7 brane wrapped on the whole original type IIB base $X$ with the NS5 brane(S-dual to the D5 in the type IIB T-dual to the original frame) wrapped on the $D^a$ base of the new description (see similar arguments in \cite{Morrison:1996na, Lee:2018urn}).
 Since fibration-wise $X$ and $X'$ are analogous, they share the same description and tower arrangement (since $D_a$ remains unchanged and $C_a'\simeq C_a$).
 This can be inferred from Figure \ref{f.IIB 2-IIB}, since the triangle representing the convex hull of the towers in the F-theory regime (light orange region) is equivalent to the triangle representing the towers in this dual Type IIB regime (red region), albeit rotated. \item The above IIB duality frame with O5-planes is joined with the original F-theory/type IIB description through an \emph{additional} \textbf{weakly coupled, large volume type IIB string theory} description \textbf{compactified on the same $\mathbb{T}^2\hookrightarrow X'\to D^a$} orientifold with O5-planes (dark orange region in Figure \ref{f.IIB 2-IIB}).
 This can be accessed either from the original F-theory/type IIB description on $X$ through a double T-duality (thereby the O7-planes become O5-planes) when the curve $C_a\simeq \mathbb{T}^2$ becomes string-size, or from the new one on $X'$ through an S-duality when the new 4d dilaton becomes large, ${s^0}'\ll \mathcal{V}_{X'}$.
-As before, the tower structure in this duality frame is equivalent to the other two, since fibration structure is qualitatively unchanged.
+As before, the tower structure in this duality frame is equivalent to the other two, since the fibration structure is qualitatively unchanged.
 In addition to the corresponding KK modes of $X'$, it also has a string tower given by the same fundamental string of the original type IIB on $X$+O7 description, setting the species scale.

 \end{itemize} Even if the arrangement of towers and duality frames have been plotted in Figure \ref{f.IIB 2-IIB} for $V_X\sim v_1^2v_2$, the above results also apply to $V_X\sim v_1v_2v_3$, as the base $D_a$ remains untouched in the limits where $C_a$ shrinks.
 In the latter case, we will have three copies of the above display of duality frames corresponding to each of three saxions getting parametrically larger than the others.